Life at ICS

 Second Language Acquisition

-In our Spanish Enhanced program, students receive 30-45 minutes of Spanish language instruction 4-5 days per week, depending on their grade level.
+In our Spanish Enhanced program (5th-8th grade only during the 2024/2025 school year), students receive 45-50 minutes of Spanish language instruction 4-5 days per week, depending on their grade level.
 Students who graduate from our Spanish Enhanced program are typically ready to start with Spanish 2 in high school.
-In addition, there are 3 Spanish Lead Teachers who assist the Instructional Coach, Assistant Principal, and Principal in coaching our Spanish teachers, improving our Spanish Language curriculum, and in identifying additional supports for students struggling with second language acquisition.

 Educational Program 3: